mailpoet/mailpoet/readme.txt

 5. Importing subscribers with a CSV or from MailChimp.

 == Changelog ==

+= 3.0.0-beta.11 - 2016-12-31 =
+* Improved: newsletters' statistics are generated in a split second;
+* Fixed: subscribers' data is properly saved on repeat and/or multiple subscription attempts;
+* Fixed: WP posts are displayed/rendered with proper line breaks and spaces;
+* Fixed: preview-by-email works once again;
+* Wished: 2017 sees the release of the fantastic MailPoet 3 and the super-duper MailPoet Sending Service;
+* Wished: 2017 turns out to be an amazing year for all of our beloved and new users!

 = 3.0.0-beta.10 - 2016-12-27 =
 * Improved: newsletter is saved prior to sending an email preview;